-For investors seeking exposure to emerging markets for the first time we believe a broad global emerging markets or Asian fund is likely to be a good starting point.
-Other funds could then be added to provide additional exposure to a particular theme, area or country.
+For investors looking to invest in emerging markets for the first time we believe a broad global emerging markets or Asian fund is likely to be a good starting point.
+Other funds could then be added to a portfolio for additional exposure to a particular theme, area, or country.

 Please remember past performance is not a guide to future returns.
 Where no data is shown, figures are not available.
 This information is provided to help you choose your own investments, remember they can fall as well as rise in value so you may not get back the original amount invested.